Track 1 Schedule

 Tricia Garven, MPT, ATP is currently a Regional Clinical Education Manager for Permobil.
 Prior to joining the clinical team at Permobil, she was in a similar role as the Clinical Applications Manager for ROHO.
 Previously, in clinical practice, Tricia specialized in neuro rehabilitation at Baylor Institute for Rehabilitation (BIR) in Dallas, Texas.
 While working at BIR, she gained extensive knowledge in the prescription and training of custom wheelchairs and seating.
 She also worked as the outpatient wheelchair seating clinic specialist.
 Now with Permobil, Tricia is presenting educational programs to therapists and DME providers regarding seating, mobility and pressure ulcer prevention.
 Tricia is an active member of RESNA, Clinician’s Task Force, and the APTA.
 Within the APTA, Tricia is a member of the Academy of Neurologic Physical Therapy as well as a founding member of the recently formed AT-SWM (Assistive Technology – Seating and Wheeled Mobility) SIG.

-A-2: “Technology – Making Sense of it All”
+B-1: “Technology – Making Sense of it All”

 Presented by: AbilityKC